The CARES Act 30-Day Notice to Vacate Rule: What You Need to Know

 Who Does This Rule Apply To?

-This provision applies to rental properties with federally backed financing, including:
+This provision applies to rental properties with financial services that have federally backed financing, including:

 ✔️ Fannie Mae- and Freddie Mac-backed mortgages